http://WhatisTaxed.com: Data-mining the Tax Code

 Result: Sec.
 861 Sec.
 861 is the law.

-US Tax Code So far, you've seen that the USC will produce Sec.
+US Tax Code So far, you've seen that USC "code" will produce Sec.
 861 as the tax law.

 US Tax Regulations But, the rules in the CFR are written to provide specifics - the instructions needed to enforce the tax.
 So, what do tax regulations prescribe for a citizen?
-If most Americans only have domestic income...
+Most Americans only have domestic income, so...

-There are thousands of sections in the tax regulations, but only 5 of them prescribe anything for "domestic income".
+There are thousands of sections in the tax regulations, but only 5 regulations prescribe anything for "domestic income".
 Why so few?
-From the domestic citizen's point of view, isn't the whole CFR about domestic income?
+From the domestic citizen's point of view, isn't the entire CFR about domestic income?
 Evidently, not.

 Source: http://ecfr.gpoaccess.gov